 Exeed recently added the offering to its portfolio, with LayerX eyeing up ‘significant’ channel growth via the distributor.

 Bruce Trevarthen, LayerX Group chief executive, says the company is the first in New Zealand to introduce Hewlett Packard Enterprise Synergy hardware to underpin its cloud offering.

-“Thhis comes in response to strong demand and unprecedented growth for the vGrid portfolio of on-demand solutions,” Trevarthen says.
+“This comes in response to strong demand and unprecedented growth for the vGRID portfolio of on-demand solutions,” Trevarthen says.

 “We’ve expanded by over 22% in the past year and, with a recent deal inked with distributor Exeed, expect even stronger numbers in the year ahead.”

 Raj Thakur, Hewlett Packard Enterprise South Pacific data centre and hybrid cloud group general manager, says LayerX is taking the lead in New Zealand in its implementation of ‘the industry’s first composable infrastructure and delivering new value and opportunities for their business through a hybrid infrastructure’.